mcpvilapouca/micro-genetic-algorithm/README.md

 # Micro-genetic-algorithm

-Micro-Genetic algorithm for the optimization of constitutive models material parameters -Runs in matlab, through Main.m
+Micro-Genetic algorithm for the optimization of constitutive models material parameters

+&#x1F538; Runs in matlab, through Main.m
--Requires python3 and abaqus
+&#x1F538; Requires python3 and abaqus
--to run from the terminal in background use the following command: nohup matlab -r -nosplash -nodesktop -nojvm < Main.m > output.txt &
+&#x1F538; to run from the terminal in background use the following command: nohup matlab -r -nosplash -nodesktop -nojvm < Main.m > output.txt &

 ## **General explanation:**